Please be aware that this site is having a large update! If you are struggling to find something, please search for it, using the search bar!

 University Sport

-No matter your ability, you can choose from over 65 student clubs to join, from cheerleading to fencing, skydiving and triathlon.
-There is something for everyone!
+You can choose from over 60 student clubs to join, from cheerleading to fencing, skydiving and triathlon.
+Our Sports Clubs compete in BUCS (British Universities & College Sport) against other Universities.

 The opportunities within Sports, Societies and Volunteering at YorkSU are open to all, so if you just want to turn up and get involved each week, these are all open to you.
 However, if you are interested in gaining experience in a leadership capacity, and want to play a part in leading a group, and working alongside a committee in organising the activities that the group offers, you can also run in the group's election.
 If successful, on a committee you will be responsible for a certain part of the group, such as managing the group's finances, creating social media content or managing the group's emails.